lywood/extra_keras_layers/README.md

 # Installation Instructions
-Assuming you already have keras package installed, include extra_keras_layers in your project directory and:
+Assuming you already have keras package installed, git clone extra_keras_layers to the same directory as your .py and in python:

 `import extra_keras_layers`